nolafs/renaissance-website/site/content/about/_index.md

         UKIE and BAFTA member, Videogame Ambassador and renown international speaker, Stefano is an optimist, extrovert communication veteran always looking at way to innovate.
     - image: /images/uploads/greg-bio-colour-v2.jpg
       name: Greg Jones
-      position: Head of PR & Communications
+      position: " "
       text: >-
-        A mainstay of the UK Games PR scene for over 18 years Greg joined Renaissance in 2016 & is Head of PR & Communications.
+        A mainstay of the UK Games PR scene for over 18 years Greg joined Renaissance in 2016.

         He has worked for some of the biggest names in the gaming industry including Microsoft Xbox, THQ, Warner Bros, 505 Games, SEGA UK & Disney Interactive, launching AAA titles such as WWE & Payday to indie titles including the BAFTA winning Brothers: a Tale of Two Sons & Terraria.